MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 # Power Apps build tools for Azure DevOps

 Use Power Apps build tools to automate common build and deployment tasks related to Power Apps.
-This includes synchronization of solution metadata (also known as<!--I don't see how "a.k.a." makes sense here; do people actually call solutions "solution metadata"?
-And if so, what kind of people are they??
-Would it be accurate just to say "...solution metadata (or solutions) between development environments..."?-->
-solutions) between development environments and source control, generating build artifacts, deploying to downstream environments, provisioning or de-provisioning environments, and the ability to perform static analysis checks against your
+This includes synchronization of solution metadata (also known as solutions) between development environments and source control, generating build artifacts, deploying to downstream environments, provisioning or de-provisioning environments, and the ability to perform static analysis checks against your